-Like every other IT professional, I have a sedentary stressful life.
-Stress, anxiety and depression have become commonplace, especially in this industry.
-So I decided to put my research skills to use and combat stress and anxiety with knowledge.
+Like every other IT professional, I live a sedentary but stressful life.
+Since stress, anxiety and depression have become commonplace, especially in this industry, I decided to put my research skills to use and combat stress and anxiety with knowledge.
 After all, how hard can it be?

 Also read: Tips for a deep sleep

 Sometimes, the simplest things are the most effective.
 In all of my research, one word kept popping up consistently: meditation.
-I decided to get into this wholeheartedly and joined some of my family members who practice Heartfulness meditation.
+I decided to get into this wholeheartedly and joined some of my family members who practice Heartfulness meditation for stress relief.

-How did Heartfulness meditation help?
-During daily life, my attention had been mostly drawn outwards.
-When thoughts were scattered, the power of thought decreases and I would lose focus.
-When I started meditating on the heart, in Heartfulness Meditation, my attention was directed inwards, and I learnt to ignore thoughts.
-The tendency to get distracted slowly reduced.
+However, fortunately when I started meditating on the heart, in Heartfulness Meditation, my attention was directed inwards, and I gradually learnt to ignore my thoughts.
+And thus, the tendency to get distracted slowly reduced.

 With continuous practice, my energy started flowing inwards and I learnt to retain energy naturally.
-My mind wasn’t wasting energy on unnecessary thoughts and stimuli.
-It’s difficult to put into words how the heart acts as a guide; you have to experience it yourself to know.
-My anxiety due to chronic stress started decreasing, my mind started functioning in a healthy way, and it felt like breathing new life into body, mind and heart.
+My mind wasn’t wasting energy on unnecessary thoughts and stimuli anymore.
+Instead my heart started acting as a guide.

 Try as I might, it’s difficult to put into words my stupendous experience; you have to experience it yourself to know what it feels like – it’s truly an ethereal feeling.
 I became very happy and content as my anxiety due to chronic stress started decreasing and my mind started functioning in a healthy way.
 It almost felt like new life was breathing into my body, mind, and heart.